thiagoolsilva/parq-analyser/README.md

 ### Drop the first N rows:

 You can combine this command getting the first or last rows.
-In order to exemplify you can run the command `parq-analyser -D 1 -P test.paquet -T 2` to drop the first row and get the next ones.
+In order to exemplify you can run the command `parq-analyser -D 1 -P test.paquet -T 2` to drop the first rows and get the next ones.

 ```